-The participants were very active and asked lots of questions.
+At the same time, those participants who actually took part in the course, were very active and asked lots of questions.
 The questions were often very much to the point and addressed things that are really important to analysts in their everyday work.
-The course has several forums (general and by topic) and during the course period the overall number of forum posts was close to 400 (!) (overall number of posts, both from participants and from teachers) and the forums are still active and posts are still coming in.
+The course has several forums (general and by topic) and during the course period the overall number of forum posts was above 400 (!) (overall number of posts, both from participants and from teachers) and the forums are still active and posts are still coming in.

 We want to thank all participants for helping to make this course a success!

 We plan to repeat this course again in Autumn 2023.